Farmer’s Cheese Crepes with Blueberry Sauce

-Slowly start adding milk 1/4 at a time, making sure that each addition is fully incorporated, before adding any more.
+Slowly start adding warm milk 1/4 at a time, making sure that each addition is fully incorporated, before adding any more.

 To cook the crepes:

-In one swift motion flip it onto big plate.
-Repeat until no more batter is left
+In one swift motion flip it onto a large plate.
+Repeat until no more batter is left.

 To make the Filling

 To Fill Crepes:

 Take about a tablespoon of filling, place it in the middle and spread along the middle third of the crepe.

 Fold the right side towards the center, then the opposite side.
-Now roll the crepe jelly-roll fashion.
+Now roll the crepe jelly-roll fashion away from yourself.